Professional edition active

 • Unexplained decompensation of chronic liver disease develops.

-• An imaging test detects a mass in the right upper quadrant of the abdomen during an examination done for other reasons, especially if patients have cirrhosis.
+• An imaging test detects an incidental liver mass, especially if patients have cirrhosis.

 However, screening programs enable clinicians to detect many HCCs before symptoms develop.

 Diagnosis is based on AFP measurement and an imaging test.
 In adults, AFP signifies dedifferentiation of hepatocytes, which most often indicates HCC; 40 to 65% of patients with the cancer have high AFP levels (> 400 ng/mL [400 mcg/L]).
 High levels are otherwise rare, except in teratocarcinoma of the testis, a much less common tumor.
 Lower values are less specific and can occur with hepatocellular regeneration (eg, in hepatitis).
-Other blood tests, such as AFP-L3 (an AFP isoform) and des-gamma–carboxyprothrombin, are being studied as markers to be used for early detection of hepatocellular carcinoma.
+Other blood tests, such as AFP-L3 (an AFP isoform) and des-gamma–carboxyprothrombin (DCP), are biomarkers for risk stratification of hepatocellular carcinoma.
+AFP-L3 and DCP have insufficient sensitivity (40 to 62%) to detect early-stage HCC when used alone; however, these biomarkers offer additive diagnostic value to AFP and imaging and may help clarify etiology of indeterminate lesions given their specificity (81 to 90%) for HCC (1).

-Depending on local preferences and capabilities, the first imaging test may be contrast-enhanced CT, ultrasonography, or MRI.
-Contrast imaging must be ordered as a triple-phase protocol because the third, or delayed-contrast phase is essential for a radiographic diagnosis of hepatocellular carcinoma.
-Hepatic arteriography is occasionally helpful in equivocal cases and can be used to outline the vascular anatomy when ablation or surgery is planned.
+Depending on local preferences and capabilities, the first imaging test may be contrast-enhanced CT, ultrasound, or MRI.
+Contrast imaging must be ordered as a triple-phase protocol because the third, or delayed-contrast phase, is essential for a radiographic diagnosis of HCC.

 If imaging shows characteristic findings and AFP is elevated, the diagnosis is clear.
-However, rarely, liver biopsy, often guided by ultrasonography or CT, is indicated for definitive diagnosis.
+However, rarely, liver biopsy, often guided by ultrasound or CT, is indicated for definitive diagnosis in equivocal cases.

 Staging

-If a HCC is diagnosed, staging evaluation usually includes chest CT without contrast and imaging of the portal vein (if not already done) by MRI or CT with contrast to exclude thrombosis.
-In instances of significant alkaline phosphatase or AFP elevation or tumor well outside of Milan criteria, a bone scan is often employed to rule out bone metastases.
+If a HCC is diagnosed, staging evaluation usually includes chest CT without contrast and imaging of the portal vein (if not already performed) by MRI or CT with contrast to exclude thrombosis.
+In instances of significant alkaline phosphatase or AFP elevation or tumor well outside of Milan criteria, a bone scan is often employed to exclude bone metastases.

 Screening

 An increasing number of hepatocellular carcinomas are being detected through screening programs.
-Screening patients with cirrhosis is reasonable, although this measure is controversial and has not been shown to reduce mortality.
-One common screening method is ultrasonography every 6 or 12 months.
-However, in obese patients, because sensitivity of ultrasonography is limited in them, alternating ultrasonography with MRI or CT should be considered for screening.
+Screening patients with cirrhosis is recommended by multiple society guidelines, including the American Association for the Study of Liver Diseases (AASLD) (5).
+One common screening method is AFP plus ultrasound every 6 months.
+However, in patients with obesity, because sensitivity of ultrasound is limited in them, alternating ultrasound with MRI or CT should be considered for screening.
 Many experts advise screening patients with long-standing hepatitis B even when cirrhosis is absent.
-Patients with nonalcoholic steatohepatitis (NASH) are now recognized to account for 50% of cases of noncirrhotic HCC (2).
-However, despite this recognition, screening is not yet recommended for such patients.
+Patients with metabolic-associated steatohepatitis (MASH) are now recognized to account for 50% of cases of noncirrhotic HCC (6).
+However, despite this recognition, no formal screening is currently recommended for such patients.
+Screening is associated with a survival benefit in patients with low and moderate risk cirrhosis (Child-Turcotte-Pugh A and B).
+In clinical practice, consideration is also given to screening patients with fatty liver and advanced fibrosis (5).

 Diagnosis references